VWS-Python/vws-python/CONTRIBUTING.md

 To avoid hitting request quotas and to avoid conflicts when running multiple tests in prallel, we use multiple target databases.

+Travis builds use a different credentials file depending on the build number.
+For example, build 2045.1 will use a different credentials file to build 2045.2.
+This should avoid conflicts, but in theory the same credentials file may be run across two Pull Request builds.
+This may cause errors.

 ### How to set Travis CI secrets

 Create environment variable files for secrets: